• Skip to primary navigation

 • olive oil for the pan

-• 1 cup loosely packed basil leaves, washed and dried, roughly chopped
+• 1 cup packed basil leaves, washed and dried, roughly chopped if leaves are large

 Instructions

-• Combine the ground turkey with the egg, paprika, oregano, garlic powder, onion powder, 1 teaspoon on the dried thyme, salt and a pinch or two of pepper.
-Mix only until combined.
-Cover with plastic wrap and set aside.
+• Combine the ground turkey with the egg, paprika, oregano, garlic powder, onion powder, 1 teaspoon of the dried thyme, salt and a pinch or two of pepper.
+Mix only until combined and set aside.

-• Coat the bottom of a very large sauté pan with olive oil and place it over medium heat.
+• Coat the bottom of an approx. 14-inch nonstick skillet with olive oil and place it over medium-low heat.
 Add the onions and garlic and cook until the onions are soft and beginning to caramelize, about 7 minutes.
 Add the remaining 1½ teaspoons of dried thyme and stir to blend.

-• Keeping the heat low, shape the turkey mixture into approximately ¼ cup-sized meatballs, gently adding them to the pan as you go.
-(Clear an area for each one, by moving the sauce around a bit.)
-Cover the pan until they are cooked through, about 16 minutes.
-They should be turned over gently midway through the cooking time.
+• Keeping the heat low, use an approx. 2-tablespoon cookie/ice cream scoop to scoop the turkey mixture into approximately 2 dozen meatballs, gently adding them to the sauce in the pan as you go.
+Spoon a bit of the sauce over each one, cover the pan until they are about halfway cooked, about 6 minutes.

 • Serve!